henrikengelbrink/se09-docs/README.md

 - https://dev.to/v6/vault-pki-secrets-engine-with-intermediate-signing-authority-hap

 ## 4.3 IoT device
 I decided to use the ESP32 with Mongoose OS for the IoT device.
-Mongoose OS is open-source and it offers a lot of functionalities like OTA.
+Mongoose OS is open source and it offers a lot of functionalities like OTA.
 The Over-the-Air-Updates are handled by the device-servie and whenever the device gets the message to update itself via MQTT, it is downloading the new firmware via a GET request from the device-service.

 Mongoose OS offers the functionality to encrypt the firmware and all other files on the device.
 This prevents attackers to reverse engineer the device or steal credentials like the MQTT certificates from the device or manipulate the device, for example during the shipping process.
 The encryption needs to be enabled via the Mongoose OS CLI which creates and secret key file which is necessary for all future firmware updates.
 I've unfortunately not implemented this at the moment, but the plan is to store all these encryption keys for each device in Hashicorp Vault where the device-service can access them for future firmware updates.